gabriel-panz/issue-tracker/planning.md

 - Notification
 - Discord Integration

+## Tool requirements
+I wanna learn some tools better, so I'm using this project for study

+- Docker

 ## Authentication

 Basic self made auth or third party, decopled enough to change if needed.